-For leave reasons (1), (2), or (3): employees taking leave shall be paid at either their regular rate or the applicable minimum wage, whichever is higher, up to \$511 per day and \$5,110 in the aggregate (over a 2-week period).
+For leave reasons 1 - 4: employees taking leave shall be paid at either their regular rate or the applicable minimum wage, whichever is higher, up to \$511 per day and \$5,110 in the aggregate (over a 2-week period).

-For leave reasons (4) or (6): employees taking leave shall be paid at 2/3 their regular rate or 2/3 the applicable minimum wage, whichever is higher, up to \$200 per day and \$2,000 in the aggregate (over a 2-week period).
+For leave reasons 5 or 7: employees taking leave shall be paid at 2/3 their regular rate or 2/3 the applicable minimum wage, whichever is higher, up to \$200 per day and \$2,000 in the aggregate (over a 2-week period).

-For leave reason (5): employees taking leave shall be paid at 2/3 their regular rate or 2/3 the applicable minimum wage, whichever is higher, up to \$200 per day and \$12,000 in the aggregate (over a 12-week period-two weeks of paid sick leave at full pay followed by up to 10 weeks of paid expanded family and medical leave at the reduced rate).
+For leave reason 6: employees taking leave shall be paid at 2/3 their regular rate or 2/3 the applicable minimum wage, whichever is higher, up to \$200 per day and \$12,000 in the aggregate (over a 14-week period-two weeks of paid sick leave at full pay followed by up to 12 weeks of paid expanded family and medical leave at the reduced rate).

-POSSIBLE Tax Credits2: Covered employers qualify for dollar-for-dollar reimbursement through tax credits for all qualifying wages paid under the new law.
+Tax Credits: Covered employers qualify for dollar-for-dollar reimbursement through tax credits for all qualifying wages paid under the new law.
 Qualifying wages are those paid to an employee who takes leave under the Act for a qualifying reason, up to the appropriate per diem and aggregate payment caps.
 Applicable tax credits also extend to amounts paid or incurred to maintain health insurance coverage.
 For more information, please see the Department of the Treasury's website.